kaist-avelab/K-Radar/readme.md

 For a more detailed performance review (e.g., performance for each road environment), please refer to the logs at <a href="https://drive.google.com/drive/folders/11x45ozlnaLDe6plEACi55UwFVSAcwlNW?usp=drive_link">this link</a>: (available at log_test_RTNH_wide_11epoch/exp_231106_145532_RTNH/test_kitti/none/0.3/complete_results.txt).

 For the model below, please check the configuration in configs/cfg_RTNH_wide.yml and <a herf="https://drive.google.com/file/d/1ZMtq9BiWCHKKOc20pClCHyhOEI2LLiNM/view?usp=drive_link">the pretrained model</a> in the Google Drive.
 (We have updated the RTNH head code within the same anchor head format provided by <a href="https://github.com/open-mmlab/OpenPCDet">OpenPCDet</a> to enhance its stability and compatibility.
-We extend our sincere gratitude to MMLab for their great work.)
+In addition, we denote the performance of the `Bus or Truck` class with '-' in both Rain and Sleet conditions, as they do not exist in these conditions.

 (1) ${AP_{3D}}$
 | Class        | Total | Normal | Overcast | Fog  | Rain | Sleet | LightSnow | HeavySnow |